cespare/steller/README.md

 * Allow the user to ramp up the request rate.
 For instance, maybe specify start rate, end rate, and number of increases.
-* Stats over time with plotinum.
+* Show stats over time with plotinum.
-  * qps
-  * success and failure qps
-  * Mean (and other quantiles) response times
-  * Counts of response status codes
 * Distribution
-  * Take a list of servers (must be same os/arch, must have passwordless SSH)
+  - Take a list of servers (must be same os/arch, must have passwordless SSH)
-  * SFTP own binary onto machines and coordinate using net/rpc(?)
+  - SFTP own binary onto machines and coordinate using net/rpc(?)
-  * Slaves send back all the results and they're all tallied on the master
+  - Slaves send back all the results and they're all tallied on the master
 * Construct a simple test at command-line directly, a la ab/wrk.
 * Provide a url file instead of a list in the config
-  * Can list the common fields at the top, differing ones in the list
+  - Can list the common fields at the top, differing ones in the list
 * Specify request headers
 * Give expected responses?
 * User-configurable timeout